For the environment

 DOC provides a variety of online resources for businesses wanting to enter the tourism market, or businesses wishing to commercially operate within DOC-managed conservation land.
 DOC also provides opportunities to form partnerships with private businesses on particular environmental projects or initiatives.

-ERMA provides guidance and information for businesses applying for resource consent as part of the Resource Management Act (1991) as well as providing businesses with certification, qualifications and licenses for managing hazardous materials.
+EPA provides guidance and information for businesses applying for resource consent as part of the Resource Management Act (1991) as well as providing businesses with certification, qualifications and licenses for managing hazardous materials.

 The Energy Efficiency and Conservation Authority (EECA) is a Crown entity that encourages, supports and promotes energy efficiency, energy conservation, and the use of renewable sources of energy.
 EECA sets and monitors minimum energy performance standards and mandatory energy rating labels for a range of products including vehicles.